giacomocarlini/giacomocarlini.github.io/research.md

 all occupations, since tasks are common to all of them.
 In the cross-country context, we interpret a relatively high intensity in routine tasks as a low routine specific productivity relatively to the other tasks.
 In the quantitative exercise we calibrate the model by matching moments obtained from the survey and from aggregate data.
-Eliminating dispersion in task productivity reduces GDP per capita variation by 10%, significantly benefiting low-income countries.
+Eliminating dispersion in tasks productivity reduces GDP per capita variation by 10%, significantly benefiting low-income countries.
 </p>

 **<small>Presented at</small>**: <small> QMUL Macro Internal Seminar (2022)